1) You can't have alcohol if you are pregnant

 "If you drink slowly, your liver can keep up and little acetaldehyde gets sent to the fetus.
 The small amount that does is processed by the baby's liver and doesn't get into the brain or other important areas.
 Conversely, if you drink quickly, your liver can't keep up and neither can the baby's." - Emily Oster (author of Expecting Better)Yes, too much alcohol (heavy drinking) is bad for the baby - the studies show that, but little (light drinking), doesn't seem to have any affect:

 "The bottom line is that the evidence overwhelmingly shows that light drinking is fine.
 In fact, there is virtually no evidence that drinking a glass of wine a day has negative impacts on pregnancy or child outcomes.
 Of course this is a little sensitive to timing - 7 drinks a week does not mean 7 shots of vodka in an hour on a Saturday night.
 Both the data and the science suggest that speed of drinking, and whether you are eating at the same time, matters.
 It's not that complicated, drink like a European adult, not like a fraternity brother."- Emily OsterSo why the ban on alcohol for pregnant women?
-Why all the judgement if she does have a glass of wine with her dinner?
+Why all the judgment if she does have a glass of wine with her dinner?
 It is just the American culture.
 Just look at Europe and Australia, many of their women drink when pregnant and their babies are just fine, but they are more casual/social drinkers (having 1 glass of wine with dinner), while in America, it seems we can't just stop at one drink, so we are brainwashed into thinking even one glass of wine is going to harm our baby, but it won't, there is no good evidence that it will:

 "Several foreign studies have all but endorsed low to moderate amounts of alcohol during pregnancy.
 A much-cited 2012 study from the Danish National Birth Cohort, funded in part by the CDC, found having anywhere from 1 to 8 drinks per week at any point throughout the pregnancy had no negative neurological effect on children at age 5.
 Two prominent studies out of Australia and the U.K. (which tracked children's development to age 14) found that low to moderate drinking while pregnant didn't result in birth defects or long-term behavioral problems.
 (Heavy drinking, again, revealed harmful cognitive and developmental effects, ranging from low attention span to Fetal Alcohol Syndrome.)" (source)Emily Oster made me laugh when she wrote: "If you have too many bananas, the excess potassium can be a real problem, but no doctor is going around saying 'No amount of bananas has been proven safe!'"
 (Emily Oster - Expecting Better).
-They, however, will tell you that no amount of alcohol has been proven safe, when there hasn't been any good studies to prove otherwise.
+They, however, will tell you that no amount of alcohol has been proven safe when there have not been any good studies to prove otherwise.
 However, no one really knows what the safe limit is, so this is what Emily recommends based on her research:

 "1 to 2 drinks a week in the first trimester"Now for a light drinker like me, one drink a day is a lot.
 I tend to only have maybe one glass of wine a week.
 I don't need alcohol by any means, but I think having none is just being over cautious and will make me feel left out during the holidays.
 I plan to limit my drinking just to be cautious, but I'm not going to be made to feel guilty if I decide to have a glass of wine with my turkey on Thanksgiving!